 The Bloomberg School takes pride in its diverse student population and welcomes the opportunity to work with students from around the world.

-Depending on which test you take, here are the minimum scores needed for admission.
+Depending on the test, minimum scores needed for admission are as follows.

 - TOEFL computer-based version – 250